estebangatillo/scm/content/portfolio/work1.md

 weight: 0
 ---

 This is a demonstration about how to use leaflet.
-In the demonstation, I add local analysis to leaflet to show how visual representations explain real-world issues.<!--more--> The demonstration is broken into three parts:
+In the demonstration, I add local analysis to leaflet to show how visual representations explain real-world issues.<!--more--> The demonstration is broken into three parts:

 1. Simple demonstration about how to use leaflet
 2. Creating Local Getis-Ord statistic and adding it to leaflet